Breaking up with someone you love can be one of the most difficult experiences in life.

 4. Physical Health Can Impact Emotional Wellbeing.

-Additionally, smoking and excessive drinking makes getting over your own heartbreak more difficult.
+Additionally, smoking and excessive drinking make getting over your own heartbreak more difficult.

 5. Low self esteem.
 Feeling Bad About Yourself.